symblai/symbl-docs/docs/management-api/trackers/overview.md

 - **Using punctuations**: You can only pass periods `.`, apostrophes `'` and dashes `-` in the trackers vocabulary.
 Other punctuations like `?`, `,`, `!`, `:`are not allowed.
 - **Vocabulary terms**: You must add atleast 5 and a maximum of 50 vocabulary terms per Tracker.
-- **Trackers limitation**: You can create upto 200 trackers per account.
+- **Trackers limitation**: You can create up to 500 trackers per account.
 :::

 ### Step 1: Create Trackers